 Partial hospitalization program (PHP) — this program is sometimes used instead of an inpatient program.
 It provides similar therapy and treatment options.
 However, patients can return home at the end of the day.

 Medications — current drugs available for alcohol treatment are naltrexone, disulfiram, and acamprosate.
 Some of these drugs help to reduce cravings or the effects caused by withdrawal.

-Interventions from health professionals — it is important to consult a medical practitioner before quitting alcohol.
+Interventions from health professionals — it is important to consult a practitioner before quitting alcohol.
 Withdrawal symptoms may be severe and result in relapse or overdose.
-A medical practitioner can also explain the different therapies available to address underlying problems that may be affecting the addiction.
+The practitioner can explain the different therapies available.
+These treatments help address underlying problems that may be affecting the addiction.

-If you or your loved one is suffering from alcoholism, please seek medical attention to design a treatment plan that can accompany you to a path of recovery and relief.
+If you or your loved one is suffering from alcoholism, seek medical attention.
+These specialists can design a treatment plan that can accompany you to a path of recovery and relief.

 Aftercare Programs and Support Groups